-Change to the character of a local landscape arising as a result of the visibility of the proposed scheme.
+Change to the character of a local landscape arising because of the visibility of the proposed scheme.

-Landscape and visual impacts may be:
+Landscape and Visual impacts may be:

-- Positive: a change, which improves the quality of the environment (for example, improving landscape diversity, removal of existing negatively impacting aspect etc.); - Neutral: a change, which does not affect the quality of the environment; - Negative: a change, which reduces the quality of the environment (for example, impact on broadleaved woodland, obstructing an existing view etc).
+- Positive: a change, which improves the quality of the environment (for example, improving landscape diversity, removal of existing negative aspect etc.); - Neutral: a change, which does not affect the quality of the environment; - Negative: a change, which reduces the quality of the environment (for example, impact on broadleaved woodland, obstructing an existing view etc).

-13.4.2.1 Construction
+13.4.2.1 Construction phase